-- It does it two separate ways, the theme turning more dire if the player is on the verge of defeat, and more triumphant if it's the other way around.
+- Skies of Arcadia does this twice during boss battles: The theme turning more dire if the player is on the verge of defeat, and more triumphant if it's the other way around.

 - Seth's stage music in Street Fighter IV becomes more urgent as the fight goes on.

 - During the final lap in races in Split/Second, the background music will swell and become more tense.
 The effect is handled nicely as its crescendos happen after a bullet-time show-off of a wreck, which are usually triggered by the player.